Start your day with a mixture of vegetables and beans with this simple but satisfying potato hash.

 Don’t Forget About the Black Beans

 The antioxidants, fiber, protein, and carbohydrates in black beans make them nutritionally powerful.
 A diet rich in beans can reduce your risk of several serious medical conditions and help your body to process calories more effectively.
+So when people ask, can diabetics eat beans, are beans good for diabetics, and are beans healthy for diabetics, our answer is YES!
+Absolutely!

 Black beans are cost-effective, versatile, and full of vitamins and minerals, making this superfood a perfect addition to any healthy diet.